kmadan92/Agentic-AI-Framework-For-Enterprises/README.md

 ## Current Limitations for Enterprise Use

 This platform is currently suitable for prototyping and internal pilots.
-The following gaps prevent production-grade enterprise deployment:
+The following things which will vary from enterprise to enterprise will be needed to be implemented for production-grade enterprise deployment:

 | Area | Current State | Enterprise Requirement |
 |---|---|---|